 With a solid set of logos, brand guidelines and assets in place, we moved on to re-designing the RIVTAK website.
-First, we started by identifying the most important things a visitor to her site should do:
+We started by identifying the most important things a visitor to her site should do:

-The result is a cleaner and more user-friendly website, putting River’s workshops and products front and center.
-The site also educates her visitors on what sets her brand apart (namely, her use of upcycled and salvage materials, and her dedication to community building and inclusivity).
+The result is a cleaner and more user-friendly website, putting River’s workshops and products front and center while also educating her visitors on what sets her brand apart (namely, her use of upcycled and salvage materials, and her dedication to community building and inclusivity).